Evidence-Based Does Not Mean One Size Fits All

 Specific treatment interventions will change as a child progresses throughout the treatment process using an individualized treatment approach.
 Whether it be through the Neurosequential Model of Therapeutics, the Trauma Symptom Checklist for Children, the Trauma Symptom Inventory or some other measure, it is critical that a thorough clinical assessment and our clinical judgment drive the identification of treatment goals.
 Thorough clinical assessment is then partnered with a review of the research evidence related to the presenting issues and expected outcomes in order to select interventions for each individual child and parent.
 Otherwise, we risk a mismatch of needs and services.

-There are significant potential costs to not conducting a thorough assessment before intervening with an EBP.
+There are significant potential costs to not conducting a thorough assessment before implementing evidence-based treatment interventions.
 For example, a child who is withdrawn in school may behave that way because of past trauma.
 An intervention that fails to consider that may be ineffective or could even exacerbate the issue by re-traumatizing the child.
 In using trauma assessment measures, as well as a biological developmentally sensitive assessment approach, one would consider the timing and severity of both adverse experiences and relational health factors experienced by this child.
 In the framework of NMT, assessing this child’s developmental risk factors and completing the brain map will help us determine the types of interventions that will be most useful to her based on her specific developmental needs.